+- One (1) 19mm wrench

-One (1) 15mm wrench
+- One (1) 4mm Allen wrench

-One (1) 5mm Allen wrench
+- One (1) 5mm Allen wrench

-Side cutting pliers
+- Side cutting pliers

-Air Pump
+- Air Pump

-BEFORE DOING ANY WORK ON YOUR BIKE ALWAYS BE SURE TO REMOVE THE BATTERY
+BEFORE DOING ANY WORK ON YOUR BIKE, ALWAYS BE SURE TO REMOVE THE BATTERY.

 First remove the bike from the box and remove all protective packaging and zip ties using side cutting pliers.
 BE SURE TO NOT CUT ANY ELECTICAL WIRES OR BRAKE AND SHIFTING CABLES.
 Once the packaging material is removed from the bike, remove the Allen bolts from the handlebar clamp using a 5mm Allen wrench.
-At this time be sure to turn the stem so it is facing forward, as shown below. (to reduce packaging size the stem is turned backwards during shipping).
+At this time be sure to turn the stem so it is facing forward, as shown below.
+(To reduce packaging size, the stem is turned backwards during shipping).

 Next, install the handlebars to the stem using a 5mm Allen wrench.
 Be sure to tighten the Allen bolts in a cross pattern when tightening.
-Tighten to 60 IN-LBS or 7 NM Make sure the stem is pointed forward as shown below.
+Tighten to79 IN-LBS or 9 NM.
+Make sure the stem is pointed forward as shown below.
 Be sure the handlebars are centered on the stem.